endail/hx711-pico-c/README.md

 hx711_config_t config = HX711_DEFAULT_CONFIG;
 config.clock_pin = 14; //GPIO pin connected to HX711 clock pin
 config.data_pin = 15; //GPIO pin connected to HX711 data pin

+//by default, the underlying PIO program will run on pio0
+//if you need to change this, you can do:
+//config.pio = pio1;

 const hx711_rate_t rate = hx711_rate_10; //or hx711_rate_80
 const hx711_gain_t gain = hx711_gain_128; //or hx711_gain_64 or hx711_gain_32